karimmorel/php-designpatterns/structural/Readme.md

-The Structural Design Patterns are defining the relationships between objects
+The Structural Design Patterns are designing how they are assembled while keeping these structures maintainable and extensible